 You can also use the app to browse CARL’s investing opportunities and learn about the different strategies and view historical data.
 Once you know which strategy you’d like to go with, you can set your allocation amount as a percentage.

 If you ever get confused, there’s a “Help” section with frequently asked questions to resolve issues.
-And the app provides you with real-time performance updates with actionable insights.
+And the app provides you with real-time performance updates and actionable insights.

 Best trading app for real estate investing

 Fundrise is an investing app designed to help users invest in high-end real estate properties without having to spend a fortune.